-Chocolate pumpkin streusel muffins are a deliciously simple bake, and the streusel topping adds crunch.
-Enjoy them any time with your favourite hot drink.
+My easy chocolate pumpkin muffins are a deliciously simple bake.
+The pumpkin puree keeps the muffins light and moist, whilst the streusel topping adds texture and crunch.
+Enjoy them warm, straight from the oven, any time of the day with your favourite hot drink.

-Chocolate pumpkin streusel muffins are our latest pumpkin inspired bake.
-We both love baking with pumpkin, from cake to pies, scones to muffins and lets not forget all those savoury recipes too!
+These best chocolate pumpkin muffins are my latest pumpkin inspired bake.
+I love baking with pumpkin, from cake to pies, scones to muffins and lets not forget all those savoury recipes too!
 Pumpkin is great to cook with adding texture and sweetness to any dish.

 Sweet pumpkin marries very well with spices and as such, adds a lovely moistness to cakes and bakes.
-We have paired pumpkin with chocolate in our latest pumpkin inspired bake.
+I have paired sweet pumpkin with bitter chocolate in my latest pumpkin inspired bake.

 These chocolate pumpkin streusel muffins are a delicious treat, served with a cup of tea or coffee on a crisp Autumn morning.
 They are at their very best when served warm from the oven.